Serena Braida

 London College of Music

-Before joining UWL, she was Associate Lecturer at the University of Northampton and Goldsmiths University of London, and Visiting Lecturer at St Mary's University, Twickenham and at the Academy of Dramatic Art (ADA), Zagreb, Croatia.
+Research interests include poetry performance, translation, affect theory and interdisciplinary writing practices.
+Before joining UWL, Serena was Associate Lecturer at the University of Northampton and at Goldsmiths, University of London, and Visiting Lecturer at St Mary's University, Twickenham and at the Academy of Dramatic Art (ADA), Zagreb, Croatia.

 • Qualifications